top of page

 This presentation will delve into the legal landscape surrounding employee discipline, particularly in contentious times.
 Presenters will explore the intersection between employee discipline and the First Amendment, federal disability laws and collective bargaining agreements, offering insights into the challenges and strategies for effectively managing disciplinary actions.
 Core topics will include the implications of employee speech rights and religious liberty, as well as employee protections related to leave and collective bargaining provisions, all of which significantly influence disciplinary considerations in schools throughout the country.

-8. Righting the Ship without Rocking the Boat
+8. Righting the Ship without Rocking the Boat: Writing Effective Communications that Document, Correct and Support

-Presented by Philip Georgia, Assistant Superintendent of Human Resources and Gabe Cappozzo, Director of Human Resources, Lake Forest Schools, Lake Forest, IL
+Presented by Philip Georgia, Assistant Superintendent of Human Resources, Lake Forest Schools, Lake Forest, IL and Gabe Cappozzo, Director of Human Resources, Beach Park School District #3, Beach Park, IL

 9. Get Your Training On!
 Required Training Under the New Title IX Rules

-Presented by Jackie Gharapour Wernz, Legal Consultant, University of Idaho, Dallas, TX and Holly McIntush, Partner, Thompson & Horton, LLP, Dallas, TX
+Presented by Jackie Gharapour Wernz, Legal Consultant, ECR Solutions LLC, Dallas, TX

 10. Thriving Amidst Challenges: Talent Management During a Workforce Shortage